jasonliu2050/project/README.md

 1. Load Digit Dataset (sklearn recommended ways to load datasets)
 2. Simple visualization and classification of the digits dataset (Picture 1)
 3. Dataset Preprocessing
-4. Train a classifier that can categorize the handwritten digits
-5. Apply the model on the test set and report its accuracy
+4. Train a classifier, apply the model on the test set and report its accuracy

 #### 1. Load Dataset
 from sklearn import datasets